Nova-Haven/InterviewCoder/CONTRIBUTING.md

 - Help review other contributors' pull requests
 - Report bugs and issues clearly with steps to reproduce

-Thank you for helping make Interview Coder better for everyone!
+Thank you for helping make CodeInterviewAssist better for everyone!